 Teachers trained in Reading Recovery develop expertise that can be used in the teachers’ other professional roles; and increase the capacity within their schools, and potentially their districts, to analyze problems related to literacy difficulties.

 The Collaborative for Educational Services oversees two Reading Recovery Teacher Training Sites in western Massachusetts.
 The sites are located in Northampton and West Springfield, and serve educators in western Massachusetts, southern Vermont, and Connecticut.

-CES has been a professional development provider for Reading Recovery for over 20 years, and continues to train teachers in Reading Recovery.
+CES has been a professional development provider for Reading Recovery for 25 years, and continues to train teachers in Reading Recovery.
 Schools participating in the project will receive support towards funding for teacher training, materials and professional resources necessary to implement the program.
-Participating districts include Agawam, Deerfield, Easthampton, Pioneer Valley, South Hadley, Southwick, Sunderland, Westhampton, West Springfield, Whately, and 7 school districts in the state of Rhode Island.
+Participating districts have included Agawam, Easthampton, Pioneer Valley, South Hadley, Sunderland, Westhampton, West Springfield, Whately, and 7 school districts in the state of Rhode Island.

 - Reading Recovery Council of North America at www.readingrecovery.org

 - U.S. Department of Education – Information on the effectiveness of Reading Recovery: What Works Clearinghouse